NSO-developer/nso_ai_assistant/Readme.md

     * Data must be cleaned and easy to understand by the LLM
 * Hybrid - Hybrid between Gitbook Search and Langchain RAG by taking the top 1 result from both search and use it together to construct query towards AI module.
 In this case, we benifit from the pros and cons on both module and trying to create more neutral result.
 At the same time, Gitbook Search failed to match, Langchain RAG will try to take over.
 In this case, we can make up to the non-match issue of the Gitbook Search.

+For NSO Changelog Agent, only Langchain RAG mode is allowed since no complicated method is required.

-At the same time, this repository also have Userbased Agent Memory.
+At the same time, this repository also have User-based Agent Memory.
 It can answer the question based on previous interaction with the AI.
 The memory is constructed with a conversational RAG.
 By query the RAG and extract top 2 relevent conversation previously.

-Therefore I created this repository to provide more accurate AI searching engine/bot to answer quick question from NSO Customer and Developer side.

 To compare our design with more general approach like AnythingLLM, we also provide testcode to interact with AnythingLLM as RAG and retrive answer.
 We call it alternative approach in this readme guide.

+## Architecture

 ![Arch](https://github.com/NSO-developer/nso_ai_assistant/blob/main/others/nso_ai_design.png)